All the details on our painted basement ceiling, why we decided to leave it exposed, and all the reasons we love it!

 Table of contents

 Each of these reasons was an important factor, and when putting them all together, it was a pretty easy choice.

 We did framing and electrical ourselves, but we hired out the drywall.
 Our quote for the ceiling alone was thousands of dollars.
 Neither a finished drywall ceiling nor a drop ceiling were in our overall budget for the basement.
 This was a huge reason for deciding on an exposed ceiling, and not finishing it.
 The cost of painting it instead was much, much smaller.
 We hired someone to do all of the painting mostly because of the ceiling and the movie theater, and adding in the ceiling wasn’t that much more.
 There was also prep work, including cleaning and wiping down the basement rafters, pipes, and ducts to get rid of the dust and cobwebs in all the nooks and crannies.
 We handled all of that before the painters came.
 We didn’t have insulation in the ceiling, so it was a non-issue.

 - Ceiling Height

 Honestly, this was just as important of a reasons as the budget, perhaps even a little more.
-The ceilings in our basement are 8 feet, but the metal vents and beams hang down at least a foot.
+The ceilings in our basement are 8 feet, but the metal vents, plumbing, ductwork, and beams hang down at least a foot.
 If we finished the ceiling, it would be way too low, and with a husband that’s 6 ft.
 4 in., low ceilings aren’t the best.
-By choosing to paint it instead, and leave it exposed, we get the full 8 feet, plus it seems like it’s even more, because of the open beams to the first floor.
+By choosing to paint it instead, and leave it exposed, we get the full 8 feet, plus it feels like it’s even more, because of the open beams to the first floor.
 When we walk downstairs it doesn’t feel like a super cramped space, and the

 We saved a ton of money, the ceilings are higher, and it looks awesome–can’t beat that!